6 Important Lessons Learned While Camping Across the USA

 Here are my two final life lessons from this chaotic gallop I will never forget.
 Lesson number five: plan ahead to avoid being pushed too far out of your comfort zone, which will inevitably happen.
 And number six: never plan everything, and be grateful for the journey and the turns of the path.

-6 Lessons From My Camping Trip Across the USA
+6 Lessons Learned While Camping Across the USA by Unsplash and Marianna Milkis-Edwards.